shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ## Create a theme info tab

-In order to create a new tab containing information about your theme, create a new sub-directory in your theme directory called info.
+In order to create a new tab containing information about your theme, create a new sub-directory in your theme directory called **info**.
 Add HTML files named like the language ISO you want support.

 ![Configuration set](info-directory.jpg)